jmcomets/panoradix/README.md

 - [ ] map iterators: `values_mut()`
 - [ ] faster edge search: currently linear, should probably be binary search
-- [ ] erasing a key: should be straightforward
 - [ ] intersection: should be straightforward
 - [ ] union: since there can't be multiple values, merging two values with the same key should be annoying